 IEEE Broadband Wireless Access Workshop Series

-PRINCIPLE CONTACTS
+PRINCIPAL CONTACTS

 COMING AND PREVIOUS EVENTS

-6th IEEE BWA Workshop, co-located with IEEE GLOBECOM 2010, Nov 2010, Miami, Florida, USA, http://bwaws.org/GLOBECOM2010 (will come soon)
+6th IEEE BWA Workshop, co-located with IEEE GLOBECOM 2010, Nov 2010, Miami, Florida, USA, http://bwaws.org/GLOBECOM2010

 5th IEEE BWA Workshop, co-located with IEEE GLOBECOM 2009, Nov 2009, Honolulu, Hawai, USA, http://bwaws.org/GLOBECOM2009